Jaw inflammation / NICO (Neuralgia Inducing Cavitational Osteonecrosis)

-Depending on whether an acute or chronic course of the jaw inflammation is at the bottom, the symptoms of the patients differ as well.
-However, nonspecific facial pain can also be induced by chronic softening in the jawbone.
+Depending on whether the underlying cause is an acute or chronic form of jaw inflammation, the patient’s symptoms also differ.
+However, non-specific facial pain can also be induced by chronic softening of the jawbone.

-These are grouped under the term NICO – neuralgia-inducing void-forming osteonecroses.
-They can occur both in the lower jaw and in the upper jaw, often in edentulous portions of the Aleveolar bone.
+These are summarized under the term NICO – Neuralgia inducing cavity-forming osteonecrosis.
+They can occur both in the lower jaw and in the upper jaw, often in edentulous parts of the aleveolar bone.

-NICO is a special form of jawbone disease – related to facial pain and trigeminal neuralgia and has consequences on the overall system of the body in the sense of a chronic inflammation.
+NICO is a special form of jaw bone disease – related to facial pain and trigeminal neuralgia and have consequences for the entire system of the body in the sense of chronic inflammation.

-It seems that this is a deficiency supply in the sense of a metabolic disorder that leads to greasy-degenerative bone dissolution.
+It seems as if this is a deficiency in the sense of a metabolic disorder that leads to fat degenerative bone dissolution.

-In this case, inflammatory messenger substances are found (RANTES), which act on other organs and can be associated there with inflammatory joint complaints, breast cancer, Hashimoto, multiple sclerosis and other tumors.
+Inflammatory messengers (RANTES) can be found which act on other organs and can be associated with inflammatory joint complaints, breast cancer, Hashimoto, multiple sclerosis and other tumours.

-During the removal, various surgical and regeneration procedures are used which accelerate bony wound healing.
+During removal, various surgical and regenerative procedures are used to accelerate the healing of bony wounds.

-Many patients suffer from years of radiating facial pain.
+Many patients suffer from years of radiating pain in the facial area.

-Root canal treatment, root tip resection and finally tooth extraction follows without relieving the symptoms.
-The search of other specialist colleagues, a computed tomography or a magnetic resonance tomography lead to no clear diagnosis or explanation for the neuralgiform pain.
+Root canal treatments, root tip resections and finally tooth extraction follow without any relief.
+Also the visit of other specialist colleagues, a computer tomography or a magnetic resonance tomography do not lead to a clear diagnosis or explanation for the neuralgic pain.

-It is therefore all the more important to inform us about the clinical picture of NICO and to be able to offer our patients therapy to alleviate their symptoms associated with the condition and thus to improve their quality of life.
+This makes it all the more important for us to be able to explain the clinical picture of NICO and to offer our patients therapy to alleviate the symptoms associated with the disease and thus improve their quality of life.

-We work in a large network with excellent colleagues who will assist you therapeutically before and after the removal of NICO.
+We work in a large network with excellent colleagues who will provide you with therapeutic support before and after the removal of NICO.